T-Systems-MMS/puppet-secc_os_linux/README.md

 - Initialrelease.
 - 1.0.1 fix of rootsh integration in /etc/profile to allow non interactive shells to work (like scp)
 - 1.0.2 added arpwatch to detect arp-spoofing attack (alerting not included)
+- 1.0.3 fixed alsa-firmware conflict, which occured only once at the first run
 - next: iptables integration (maybe own module)